How to make salt dough ornaments the easy way! You’ll love this best salt dough ornament recipe to create your own homemade Christmas crafts!

 Personally, I love the natural look of the dough ornaments just they way they are.
 But you can definitely paint them, too, if you want a more colorful decorated Christmas tree.

-Use craft paint to add colors, make designs, and personalize ornaments.
+Use craft paint to add colors, make designs, and personalize your homemade ornaments.

 Once you are done decorating salt dough ornaments, thread baker’s twine through the hole to create an ornament hanger.